History of rail transport: Steam power introduced

-This was followed in 1813 by the locomotive Puffing Billy built by Christopher Blackett and William Hedley for the Wylam Colliery Railway, the first successful locomotive running by adhesion only.
+In 1813, this was followed by the locomotive Puffing Billy built by Christopher Blackett and William Hedley for the Wylam Colliery Railway, the first successful locomotive running by adhesion only.
 This was accomplished by the distribution of weight between a number of wheels.
 Puffing Billy is now on display in the Science Museum in London, making it the oldest locomotive in existence.